AnushkaHegde/In-Vehicle-Coupon-Recommendation-ML-Project/README.md

     - to see if they correponds well/ algorithms work or not
     - compare the features of these two potential clusters with the insights in EDA.
 Try potential models with performance metrics under different catergorical data coding styles from existing package.

+# Frequently Asked Questions
+0. What encoding style is the best?
+1. Is it possible for we encode in different ways for the mixture of nomimal and ordinal categorical data?
+2. Do we need to do normalization or standardization?
+3. Can the OridinalEncoder automatically detect the intrinsic order of the varible and assign corresponding values to it?